nest-desktop/nest-desktop/docs/user/usage-advance/controller-sidebar.rst

    :align: right
    :target: #activity-controller

-By default it shows traces of the analog signals as a function of time.
+By default, NEST Desktop shows traces of the analog signals as a function of time.
 A panel with a histogram of values can be added when you select it in the :bdg-dark-line:`+ ADD PANEL` dropdown menu.

 When something doesn't work properly, you can reset the panels to default by clicking on :bdg-dark-line:`RESET`.

 You can add more recorded signals to the panel when it comes from multimeter.
 Node records appear as chips in the cards, which allow you to change the colors of the corresponding traces and bars.

 |br|